tupui/batman/doc/tutorial.rst

 The working directory consists in two parts:

 + ``data``: contains all the simulation files necessary to perform a new simulation.
-It can be a simple python script to a complex *AVBP* case.
+It can be a simple python script to a complex code.
 The content of this directory will be copied for each snapshot.
 In all cases, ``script.sh`` launches the simulation.

 + ``settings.json``: contains the case setup.

-Finally, the folder ``Post-treatment`` contains example scripts that perform some post treatment.

 .. note:: The following section is a step-by-step tutorial that can be applied to any case.